neeravp/Samay/README.md

 An attempt to implement the cool features similar to PHP's Carbon library in javascript.

-Although **moment.js** is a pretty good solid library which I have used on many projects, I wanted something very similar to Carbon for one of my projects.
+Although **moment.js** is a pretty good, battle-tested library which I have used on many projects, I wanted something very similar to Carbon for one of my projects.
 Now I have been using **Samay** in some of my projects completely replacing moment.

 **Note** This is just a wrapper around the javascript `Date` and nothing more.
-Samay also does not support localization as of now (limited localization support planned for future).
+Samay also does not support localization as of now.
 Having said that, I would like to mention that Samay has not been tested for all edge cases.

 #### Install
 ```javascript